 Do You Need a Disability Attorney for Your Claim or Appeal?

-Whether you are filing a claim under an individual disability insurance (IDI) policy, employer-provided disability policy, or another LTD insurance policy, you need an experienced attorney at your side to protect your rights and best interests.
+Whether you are filing a claim under an individual disability insurance (IDI) policy, employer-provided disability policy, or another LTD insurance policy, you need our experienced attorney at your side to protect your rights and best interests.

 Interpreting the type of LTD insurance policy and the terms within the policy are crucial steps.
 Deadlines and specific rules vary depending on the type of policy.
 A thorough analysis is required to develop a strategy for obtaining long-term disability benefits for doctors.

 At The Law Office of Kevin J. McManus, we have a dedicated team of legal professionals who have extensive experience handling long-term disability claims and appeals.
-If you have questions about your LTD claim, call 816-203-0143 to speak with a Kansas City disability claims lawyer for doctors.
+If you have questions about your LTD claim, call 816-203-0143 to speak with our Kansas City disability claims lawyer for doctors.